cpit405/web-slides/slides.md

 ---

-## Fatima's Story (III)
+## Hind's Story (III)
 5. **Transmission Control Protocol (TCP)**: The browser establishes a TCP connection with Amazon's web server using the IP address.
     - TCP/IP ensures reliable data transmission by breaking information into packets and reassembling them correctly at the other end.
     - The browser sends an HTTP GET request to Amazon's **web server**.
     - The web server is the system program running on Amazon's server.
-    - The web server processes these requests and responds with an HTTP status code, headers, and body payload with the appropriate HTML, CSS, and JavaScript files, which the browser then renders into the webpage that Fatima sees.
+    - The web server processes these requests and responds with an HTTP status code, headers, and body payload with the appropriate HTML, CSS, and JavaScript files, which the browser then renders into the webpage that Hind sees.

 ---

-## Fatima's Story (IV)
+## Hind's Story (IV)

 6. **HTTP Request**:
     - HTTP (Hypertext Transfer Protocol) is a protocol used for transmitting hypertext (i.e., "web pages")